Applied Part 5. Mutation Testing of Specifications

 --out out/validator_results.json

-#### CONTROL: repeated run with the same seed must produce the same mutation_id list and same order
+#### CONTROL: re-running with the same seed must produce the same mutation_id list and the same order

 Combinatorial explosion appears already at depth 2–3.
-Give the generator a selection policy, not full enumeration: at minimum one mutant per class (required field, time window, escalation graph, recursive dependency, priority conflict).
-Tie operator priority to incident history: if post-mortems more often show erroneous time windows, give FutureTime and NegativeLag higher weight in the queue.
-Directed fuzzing tests historically fragile places in the contract, rather than spending token budget on uniform chaos.
+Give the generator a selection policy, not a full enumeration: at least one mutant per class (required field, time window, escalation graph, recursive dependency, priority conflict).
+Tie the priority of operators to incident history: if post-mortems more often show erroneous time windows, give FutureTime and NegativeLag greater weight in the queue.
+Directed fuzzing tests historically fragile contract points, instead of spending token budget on uniform chaos.

 Bind each mutant to a specific Given/When/Then step and a specific JSON Schema rule.
-Otherwise diagnostics will remain too general to fix.
-Bindings must be explicit: mutation Nullify(service_id) relates to Given:incident_received and rule required.service_id, while mutation FutureTime(response_timestamp) — to When:evaluate_sla_window and constraint format + maximum(now).
+Otherwise the diagnostics will remain too general to fix.
+The bindings must be explicit: the Nullify(service_id) mutation belongs to Given:incident_received and the rule required.service_id, while the FutureTime(response_timestamp) mutation belongs to When:evaluate_sla_window and the constraint format + maximum(now).

-If a mutant breaks Then:notify_primary_owner, the report must show the essence of the problem.
+If a mutant breaks Then:notify_primary_owner, the report should show the essence of the problem.
 The issue is not the notification as an action.
-The issue is the impossibility of computing a valid owner after the route is corrupted.
-Such tracing reduces manual debugging: the engineer sees the sticking point, not just the final VALIDATION_FAILED.
+The issue is the impossibility of computing a valid owner after the route has been corrupted.
+This tracing shortens manual debugging: the engineer sees the stuck point, not just the final VALIDATION_FAILED.

 {